When you're looking to take out a mortgage loan on your property, the mortgage lenders…

 Our lenders generally do not lend over 50% LTV due to the risk involved.
 In fact, a loan at 50% LTV is considered borderline.

 Why is this?
-Unlike with other private mortgage lenders, the lenders we work with are not in any way interested in foreclosing on your property.
+Unlike other private mortgage lenders, the lenders with whom we operate have no intention of foreclosing on your home..
 They consider foreclosure to be the worst case scenario when all other options have been exhausted.
 If they have to foreclose, the costs and delays add up.
 Their funds are tied up — not earning any interest — until the process is over.
 As a result, they stay away from loans where the risk of foreclosure is high.

 Remember that your self-reported valuation of the property many not match our internal valuation when we receive your loan application.
 We perform an initial analysis based on property values in the area.
 The goal is to reach a “quick sale” valuation of the property to use as reference.